LNS-Madam: Low-Precision Training in Logarithmic Number System using Multiplicative Weight Update: Introduction

-\paragraph{Training with low-precision weight update. } Conventional low-precision training methods typically require high-precision copies of weights and gradients during weight update to maintain optimization stability.
-In fact, most recent studies even use a full-precision (FP32) copy of weights \citep{conv_log,4_bit_ultra_low}.
+Conventional low-precision training methods typically require high-precision copies of weights and gradients during weight update to maintain optimization stability.
+In fact, most recent studies even use a full-precision (FP32) copy of weights \cite{conv_log,4_bit_ultra_low}.
 This introduces additional energy costs and expensive FP32 arithmetic, which becomes prohibitive especially in energy-constrained edge devices.

 The high-precision requirement for weight updates is due to complex interactions between learning algorithms and number systems, which has usually been ignored in previous studies.
-For example, as illustrated in Figure \ref{fig:add_vs_mul}, updates generated by stochastic gradient descent (SGD) are disregarded more frequently by LNS when the weights become larger.
+For example, as illustrated in Fig. \ref{fig:add_vs_mul}, updates generated by stochastic gradient descent (SGD) are disregarded more frequently by LNS when the weights become larger.
 This is because the quantization gap grows exponentially as the weights become larger in LNS, which suggests that conventional learning algorithms may not be suitable for LNS.
-Hence, in previous studies, high-precision weight copies are required to avoid numerical instabilities \citep{conv_log,otherlog}.
+Hence, in previous studies, high-precision weight copies are required to avoid numerical instabilities \cite{conv_log,otherlog}.

 To directly update the weights in low-precision, we employ a learning algorithm tailored to LNS.
-Recently, \citet{bernstein2020learning} proposed the Madam optimizer based on multiplicative updates, which is equivalent to updating weights additively in the logarithmic space.
-As illustrated in Figure \ref{fig:add_vs_mul}, Madam generates larger magnitudes of the updates when the weights become larger, making it more suitable for a logarithmic weight representation.
-However, \citet{bernstein2020learning} still employ full-precision training with Madam without considering low-precision LNS.
+Recently, Bernstein et al. \cite{bernstein2020learning} proposed the Madam optimizer based on multiplicative updates, which is equivalent to updating weights additively in the logarithmic space.
+As illustrated in Fig. \ref{fig:add_vs_mul}, Madam generates larger magnitudes of the updates when the weights become larger, making it more suitable for a logarithmic weight representation.
+However, Bernstein et al. \cite{bernstein2020learning} still employ full-precision training with Madam without considering low-precision LNS.

 In this work, we propose a co-designed low-precision training framework called LNS-Madam in which we adopt LNS (with a more flexible log-base) for representing DNNs and apply a modified Madam (tailored to LNS) to train these networks.
 LNS-Madam reduces the precision requirements for all components of the training, including \emph{forward and backward propagation, as well as weight updates}.